ucsd-cse11-s20/DI10-Review-And-Overview-05-06-2020/ReviewSheet.md

 # Review and Overview
-This is the final discussion for CSE11 this quarter, so while the folliwng will review some of the new concepts we learned since the last discussion, I would like to also encourage you to go back and look over the other review sheets, since they provide a decent summary of some of the things we learned this quarter.
+This is the final discussion for CSE11 this quarter, so while the following will review some of the new concepts we learned since the last discussion, I would like to also encourage you to go back and look over the other review sheets, since they provide a decent summary of some of the things we learned this quarter.
 Those review sheets cover:

 - [The boolean `Not` operator, and the String `contains()` method](https://github.com/ucsd-cse11-s20/DI03-Class-Drills-17-04-2020/blob/master/ProblemSheet.md)
 - [Interfaces and Abstract Classes](https://github.com/ucsd-cse11-s20/DI04-Interfaces-24-04-2020/blob/master/ProblemSheet.md)